danielbarr3ra/running-gear/README.md

 # Hey Rodrigo

-Adding the brand component, cartWidget, and list component, they are passing and receiving props
+Hi Rodrigo, I added the item counter, and went ahead and added item cards for the future.